cyril-gao/BattleDot/README.md

 #### We input "#row #col" (such as "5 2") and then press Enter to attack our target.

-#### When there are at least 3 instances, we can input "#uid1 #uid2" plus the Enter key to relocate ourself in the circle.
+#### When there are at least 3 instances, we can input "#uid1 #uid2" plus the Enter key to relocate ourselves in the circle.

 #### How to compile the Java code: